Separable Convex Optimization with Nested Lower and Upper Constraints: Related Literature and Applications

 Recent work has considered a constant fuel-speed trade-off function on each leg, i.e., $f_i = f_j$ for all $(i,j)$.
 An $\cO(n^2)$ recursive smoothing algorithm (RSA) was proposed by \cite{Norstad2010} and \cite{Hvattum2013} for this case.
 However, assuming constant fuel-speed over the complete trip is unrealistic, since fuel consumption depends on many varying factors, such as sea condition, weather, current, water depth, and ship load \citep{Psaraftis2013,Psaraftis2014}.
-The model can be improved by dividing the trip into smaller segments and formulating segment-dependent cost functions $f_i$.
+The model can be improved by dividing the trip into smaller segments and considering different functions $f_i \neq f_j$.
 This more general model falls outside the scope of applicability of RSA.

-Let $v_i^\textsc{opt}$ be the minimum of each function $f_i(v)$.
+Let $v_i^\textsc{opt}$ be the minimum of each function $f_i$.
 With the change of variables $x_1 = t_1$ and $x_i = t_{i} - t_{i-1}$ for $i \geq 2$, the model can then be reformulated as:

 This model is a RAP--NC with separable convex cost.
 An efficient algorithm for this problem is critical, since a speed-optimization algorithm is not often used as a stand-alone tool but rather as a subprocedure in a route-planning algorithm \citep{Psaraftis2014}.
-This model is also appropriate for variants of vehicle routing problems with emission control \citep{Bektas2011a,Kramer2015,Kramer2015a} as well as a special case of project crashing for a known critical path \mbox{\citep{Foldes1993}}.\\

-\textbf{Stratified Sampling.} Consider a population of $N$ units divided into subpopulations (\emph{strata}) of $N_1,\dots,N_n$ units such that $N_1 + \dots + N_n = N$.
+This subprocedure can be called several million times when embedded in a local search, on subproblems counting a few hundred variables due to the division of each trip into smaller segments with different sea conditions.
+Finally, the RAP--NC is also appropriate for variants of vehicle routing problems with emission control \citep{Bektas2011a,Kramer2015a,Kramer2015} as well as a special case of project crashing for a known critical path \mbox{\citep{Foldes1993}}.\\ \textbf{Stratified Sampling.} Consider a population of $N$ units divided into subpopulations (\emph{strata}) of $N_1,\dots,N_n$ units such that $N_1 + \dots + N_n = N$.
 An optimized stratified sampling method aims to determine the sample size $x_i \in [0,N_i]$ for each stratum, in order to estimate a characteristic of the population while ensuring a maximum variance level $V$ and minimizing the total sampling cost.
 Each subpopulation may have a different variance $\sigma_i$, so a sampling plan that is proportional to the size of the subpopulations is frequently suboptimal.
 The following mathematical model for this sampling design problem was proposed by \cite{Neyman1934} and extended by \cite{Srikantan1963,Hartley1965,Huddleston1970,Sanathanan1971}, and others:

 This is a classical RAP formulation.
 Two extensions of this model are noteworthy in our context. \cite{Hartley1965} and \cite{Huddleston1970} considered multipurpose stratified sampling where more than one characteristic is evaluated while ensuring variance bounds.
 This leads to several constraints of type (\ref{Sampling:2}), and thus to a continuous multidimensional knapsack problem. \cite{Sanathanan1971} considered a hierarchy of strata, with variance bounds for the estimates at each level.
 This situation occurs for example in survey sampling, when one seeks an estimate of a characteristic at both the national level (first-stage stratum) and the regional level (second-stage stratum).
 When two stages are considered, we obtain the additional constraints: